zverolen/dashboard-demo/README.md

 - Keeping track of pilots and cars for all teams.
 - Calculating parameters needed for the decisions during the race.

-## Viewing the Code

-This repository is for code review purposes.
-To explore the codebase, please, browse the source code directly on GitHub.

-## Contact
+## Accessibility Features

-[Your Name]
-[Professional Links - GitHub, LinkedIn, etc.]
-[How to reach you for questions]
+Visual implementation doesn't consider a number of accessibility principle due to the specifics of the app and the main requirement to fit as much data as possible on a small screen.
+That said, the WCAG 2.2 guidance was was followed anywhere it was possible (for example, tap zone sizes).
+The app will benefit from following the technical accessibility principles like keyboard navigation and screen reader support especially for viewing the results of past races.
+Currently, this part is under developement.

+- **HTML Semantics**
+  - Only native HTML elements are used (buttons, inputs, tables and other).
+  - Headings and other hierarchy is respected partly with the use of visually hidden elements.

+- **Keyboard Navigation**
+  - Under development.

+- **Screen Reader Optimization**
+  - Under development.

+- **Visual Accessibility**
+  - Color contrast ratios meet WCAG 2.2 criteria (minimum Level AA).
+  - Text scaling support.

-### Visual Design
+## Visual Design
-- **Color Palette**: the dark theme was chosen because it is traditional for such systems and is familiar to the user; also, it contributes to lowering the carbon impact.
-The pallette incorporates a number of different bright colors to highlight aspects of race data.
-All colors comply at least with the WCAG 2.2 Level AA.
+- **Color Palette**: the dark theme was chosen because it is traditional for such systems and is familiar to the user; it also contributes to lowering the carbon impact.
+The pallette includes a number of different bright colors to highlight aspects of race data.
+All colors comply with the WCAG 2.2 at least at the Level AA.
   - Text and background: light and dark shades of grey are used for text and background; true black is used as an alternative background color for elements differentiation.
   - Main accent colors: shades of purple; a less saturated variant is used for highlighting a team in the list and deviders; a more saturated color is used for controls.
-  - Additional accent colors: a number of colors with semantic and/or traditional meaning are used to communicate different signals to the user; they help to draw the attention, distinguish between numbers, show the level of success of teams.
+  - Additional accent colors: a number of colors with semantic and/or traditional meaning in the racing sport are used to communicate different signals to the user; they help to draw the attention, distinguish between numbers, show the level of success of teams.

 ![Color choices](./readme/demoColors.png)
 *Screenshot of the app or figma to showcast the colors*